 With the exception of career fairs, you should include a tailored cover letter with your resume submission to explain your qualifications for a position and demonstrate how your unique abilities meet the skills needed in the role and add value to the organization.
 Cover letters are a chance to connect the dots between your experience and the job, to tell your professional story, and to provide the employer with a sample of your writing.

 - Sample Cover Letters (with job description analyses):

-- Send your resume, cover letter, and job description to your references.
-When potential employers call, this will make it easier for you references to speak about you.
+- Send your resume, cover letter, and job description(s) to your references – when potential employers call, this will make it easier for your references to speak about you in detail